 Finally, If you don’t want search engines to find certain pages or posts, you can hide them or redirect URLs from your blog to new posts or pages.

-For more about SEO I found this to be the most comprehensive article on the web when I searched google.
+You can find out how to do this and more about SEO in this blog I found which is the most comprehensive article on the web when I searched google.

 3. Build in Backlinks to a blog webpage.